Facebook Pixel

 What is Shodhana Chikitsa in Ayurveda?

 Shodhana Chikitsa means “cleaning or purifying therapy.”
 When there are too many toxins (impurities) in the body, they cause diseases.
-Shodhana in Ayurveda helps remove these toxins.
+Shodhana in Ayurveda helps traditionally described as helping remove ‘Ama’ (metabolic waste concept in Ayurveda).

-This treatment gives us more energy, better health, and stronger immunity.
+This treatment traditionally believed to support vitality and overall wellness.
 It is done through a special method called Panchakarma, which means “five actions.”

 The Five Types of Panchakarma (Shodhana Therapy)